Orange County Surf SC’s Platini Soaf — 2017 Girls Far West Region Youth Coach of the Year

 Diane Scavuzzo: How long have you coached youth soccer players?

 Platini Soaf: I have been coaching for 29 years.
 This year I have been Directing the Academy Program for OC Surf and coaching the Girls 2001 DA and Girl 2000/1999 teams.

 I was a young kid when I started coaching the beautiful game and I am still a soccer coach today because of the support of my family, of all the players I have coached.
 Having survived cancer and being able to coach players is an amazing gift.

 Diane Scavuzzo: Where you surprised with being awarded the 2017 Girls Far West Region Youth Coach of the Year award?

-Platini Soaf: I am very surprised.
+Platini Soaf: I was very surprised.
 But highly honored to represent my soccer community for this Award.
 Thank you so very, very much.